 Yes, the AWSP is completed online via Moodle.
-Any follow-up work after the exercise can be completed through an online writing course, and online students are very welcome to make Zoom/telephone appointments with the relevant Effective Learning Adviser.
+Any follow-up work after the exercise can be completed through an online writing course, and online students are very welcome to make online appointments with the relevant Effective Learning Adviser.

 Can I take the AWSP in an alternative format?

 Yes, absolutely.
 If you require a different format for your AWSP submission, please email us before you complete the assignment at email@example.com.